 THE RED BULLETIN: Your dad founded Atari.
-What was that like growing up?
+What was that like when you were growing up?

-In those early entrepreneurship days, my dad would always say, “I don’t care about how big this could possibly be.
-How do you make one dollar this weekend?”
-That idea of engage early and often, test, iterate and trial quickly was something that stuck with me through my whole life.
+In those early entrepreneurship days, my dad would always say, “I don’t care about how big this could possibly be – how do you make one dollar this weekend?”
+That idea of ‘engage early and often; test, iterate and trial quickly’ is something that has stuck with me.
 It’s something that we apply intensely here at Two Bit.
-We will come up with something in the morning and have a working version ready by the afternoon.
-That’s a really powerful approach because you don’t always know what’s joke that the things we’re often most excited about end up being terrible.
+We’ll come up with something in the morning and have a working version ready by the afternoon.
+That’s a really powerful approach, because you don’t always know what’s going to be fun.
+Eric and I joke that the things we’re often most excited about end up being terrible.
 Sometimes the random stuff we just throw up against the wall ends up being the best.

-We didn’t wake up one morning and declare, “We need to do a circus!”
+We didn’t wake one morning and declare, “We need to do a circus!”
 We didn’t have everything scripted out.
-We just knew the things that were working and we were able to iterate and develop from there.
-There’s something to be said for keeping your ear close to the ground, iterating quickly and trialing.
-We always joke that the best test subjects are kids and drunks because they both have no tolerance for instructions, they want immediate gratification and they’re totally violent.
-They will put your stuff through the ringer.
+We just knew the things that were working and we were able to develop from there.
+There’s something to be said for keeping your ear close to the ground, iterating quickly and trialling.
+We joke that the best test subjects are kids and drunks, because neither will tolerate instructions – they want instant gratification and they’re totally violent.
+They put your stuff through the ringer.

-When people think of engineers, they think of pencil ties, lab coats and boring stuff.
-But we get to play with lasers and robots all day!
-We felt we had a special opportunity to share the fun we were having as a way to get other kids excited.
+When people visualise engineers, they’ll think of pencil ties, lab coats and boring stuff.
+But we get to play with lasers and robots all day.
+We felt we had a special opportunity to share the fun we were having and get kids excited.
 After doing hundreds of other people’s events, we decided to do our own event and use it as a platform to rebrand what it means to be a nerd.
-Let’s get kids excited about creativity and invention but use games, fun and play as the hook.
+Let’s get kids excited about creativity and invention, but use games, fun and play as the hook.